shawnau/mask_rcnn_pytorch/README.md

 # Mask RCNN PyTorch
 PyTorch 0.4 implementation of Mask-RCNN.
+This was the side-project of Kaggle Data Science Bowl 2018

 Features: